RockWallet · UX Writing · Case Study No. 01

 Verification and review states

-I wrote and refined messaging for identity verification, additional review states, and handoffs to third-party verification partners.
-The challenge here was helping users understand why they were being asked for more information without making the process sound more intimidating than it already felt.
+I wrote and refined messaging for identity verification, additional KYC required states, and handoffs to third-party verification and banking partners (Sumsub and Plaid).
+The challenge: helping users understand why they were being asked for sensitive information without making the process feel more intimidating than it already was.

 Eligibility and feature restrictions

-I worked on messages shown when users weren’t eligible for certain features or trade actions.
-In some cases I was allowed to write copy specific to the user’s verfication level and geolocation.
-Other times, this niche copy was descoped and I had to write versions that were intentionally generic.
-These flows required careful wording so users understood the outcome without feeling singled out or shut out forever.
+I worked on messages shown when users weren't eligible for certain features or trade actions.
+Some flows allowed copy specific to the user's verification level and geolocation.
+Others required intentionally generic versions.
+These required careful wording so users understood the outcome without feeling singled out or permanently shut out.

 Wallet recovery and temporary account holds

 One of the more sensitive flows involved successful wallet recovery followed by temporary restrictions on high-balance accounts.
-The writing had to strike a very careful balance: reassure users that recovery worked, explain the temporary limitation, and frame the hold as a protective measure rather than a punishment.
+The writing had to strike a precise balance: reassure users that recovery worked, explain the temporary limitation, and frame the hold as a protective measure, not a punishment.

 Transaction statuses

-I also worked on operational states involving successful transactions, pending transactions, and payment processing delays.
-These moments needed especially clear status language, since users were often worried about where their money and their crypto was and whether anything had gone wrong.
+I worked on operational states for successful transactions, pending transactions, and payment processing delays.
+These moments needed especially clear status language, since users were often worried about where their money and crypto was and whether anything had gone wrong.
+I also saw this as an opportunity to educate Crypto Curious Becca on what's actually happening behind the scenes when they trade crypto.

-In addition to high-friction system messages, I wrote educational product copy for more technical areas like payment integrations and merchant tooling.
-That helped extend a consistent voice into more operational parts of the product.
+In addition to high-friction system messages, I wrote educational product copy for more technical areas like payment integrations and merchant tooling, extending a consistent voice into more operational parts of the product.

 Iteration and collaboration